sktguha/concurrentTasksRunner/Readme.txt

     // timeout can also be used
     // by rejecting the returned promise after certain timeout
     start: function () {
         var that = this;
         return new Promise(function (resolve, reject) {
             setTimeout(function(){
                 resume();
             }, 2000);
         })
     },

-        //relative priority , used if buffering is required. we use a binary
+    // relative priority , used if buffering is required. we use a binary
-        //priority heap to store these. we also store timestamps using performance.now
+    // priority heap to store these. we also store timestamps using performance.now
     // (if available) in case of same priority to resolve tie. benefit of using performance.now
     // is that it is monotonically increasing , hence no chance of being same priority : 11,
-        failLimit : 3, //
+    // max no of times task is to be retried after failing. after that we don't insert the task
+    // again into the heap. fail is signalled by rejecting the promise returned by start function failLimit : 3,
-        label : "example task" //
+    //label used for reporting. if not given we generate one from the faillimit and priority label : "example task"
 })